Home » Materials

 The foundations included here are based on up-sizing components from a known design for a 15′ high prison un-climbable open-mesh fence.
 Even with an open mesh fence design, to overcome wind load, column footings were 2″0″ dia x 8’0″ deep concrete post foundations set every 8′ apart.
 This solid wall 25′ high would have enormously greater wind loads and it is the foundation that must be designed to prevent overturning.

 Just to get quickly to the end, I calculated the final cost of a 25′ high precast wall, foundations, excavation and access roads in the vicinity of $25 billion (in 2016 $), $10 million per mile or slightly less than $2,000 per lineal foot of wall.
 I’m fairly certain this estimate is somewhat low and the actual cost due to the many unknowns would be higher.
 At the end I’ve pointed out some of the issues that could generate unknown costs.

 One huge factor is inflation.
-The cost 5 years from now could be 20%-25% greater than the cost today.
-If the wall takes 10+ years to build, the cost could be $30 to $35 billion.
+Historical average construction inflation is greater than 4%/year.
+If a $25 billion wall takes 10+ years to build, the total cost over time assuming the historical average construction inflation would be $30 billion.

-This is a summary of some of the results from the estimate.
+This is a summary of some of the results from the concrete wall estimate.

 200 million square feet of precast concrete panels = 5.2 million cubic yards of concrete